 “The Arbuckle Mountains of Oklahoma were selected for a pilot survey of the technique and equipment, because an entire geologic section from the basal Permian to the basement mass of granite is exposed here,” explains the society.
 Read more in Exploring Seismic Waves.

-“Fishtail” drill bits become obsolete after Howard Hughes Sr. of Houston, Texas, patents the dual-cone roller bit consisting of two rotating cones.
-By pulverizing hard rock, his bit will lead to faster and deeper rotary drilling.
+“Fishtail” drill bits became obsolete after Howard Hughes Sr. of Houston, Texas, patented the dual-cone roller bit consisting of two rotating cones.
+By pulverizing hard rock, his bit led to faster and deeper rotary drilling.

-Historians note that several men are trying to improve bit technologies at the time, but it is Hughes and business associate Walter Sharp who make it happen.
-Just months before receiving the 1909 bit patent, they establish the Sharp-Hughes Tool Company to manufacture the new bit.
+Historians note that several men were trying to improve bit technologies at the time, but it is Hughes and business associate Walter Sharp who made it happen.
+Just months before receiving the 1909 bit patent, they established the Sharp-Hughes Tool Company to manufacture the new bit.

 “Instead of scraping the rock, as does the fishtail bit, the Hughes bit, with its two conical cutters, took a different engineering approach,” notes the American Society of Mechanical Engineers (ASME), which on August 10, 2009, designated the invention as an Historic Mechanical Engineering Landmark.

 “By chipping, crushing, and powdering hardrock formations, the Hughes Two-Cone Drill Bit could reach vast amounts of oil in reservoirs thousands of feet below the surface,” ASME adds.
 “This new drilling technology would revolutionize the industry.”

 Hughes engineers would invent the modern tri-cone bit in 1933.
 Frank and George Christensen developed the earliest diamond bit in 1941.
 The tungsten carbide tooth came into use in the early 1950s.
 Learn more in Making Hole – Drilling Technology.